ubccr/xdmod-supremm/docs/customization.md

 ```

 In this example the 'gransim' application has four different regular expressions
-that are tested against the executable (i.e the executable path with the leading
+that are tested against the executable.
-directory components removed).

 | Field | Type | Description |
 | ----- | ---- | ----------- |